 Today we’re talking about a leading interior design and furniture brand-VOX-that managed to get customers to consistently post content featuring their products on social media and increased sales because of it.

 Speaking with eCommerce specialist, Damian Miziolek, from VOX, we learn exactly how they encouraged their customers to share 4,849 User Generated images and videos featuring VOX products on social media to help increase their eCommerce sales.

-The best part is: this high-quality User Generated Content (UGC) is now embedded in various points of their eCommerce shopping journey, bringing them an 18.76% conversion rate increase.
+The best part is: through partnering with Photoslurp, this high-quality User Generated Content (UGC) is now embedded in various points of their eCommerce shopping journey, bringing them an 18.76% conversion rate increase.

 Read on to learn how they did it and how you can do the same for your eCommerce brand.